Closer (Joy Division album)

-Closer is the second and final studio album by English rock band Joy Division, released on 18 July 1980 by Factory Records.
+Closer is the second and final studio album by the English rock band Joy Division, released on 18 July 1980 by Factory Records.
 Produced by Martin Hannett, it was released two months after the suicide of the band's lead singer and lyricist Ian Curtis.
 The album reached No. 6 on the UK Albums Chart and peaked at No. 3 in New Zealand in September 1981.
 Closer was also named NME Album of the Year.
 It was remastered and re-released in 2007.

 Today, Closer is widely recognised as a seminal release of the post-punk era.
 Following the release of the non-album single "Love Will Tear Us Apart" in June 1980, the remaining members re-formed as New Order.

 Composition and recording

-The songs on Closer were drawn from two distinct periods.
+The songs on Closer were mostly written or structured during jam sessions in the band's practice room.
+The songs were drawn from two distinct periods.
 The earlier guitar-driven compositions were written during the latter half of 1979: "Atrocity Exhibition", "Passover", "Colony", "A Means to an End" and "Twenty Four Hours".
 All were played live during that year, with some being recorded for various radio sessions.
 The album's other songs were written in early 1980, and included more prominent use of synthesisers: "Isolation", "Heart and Soul", "The Eternal" and "Decades".
-Most songs were written or structured during jam sessions in the band's practice room.

-Regarding the album's lyrical content, Bernard Sumner recollected: "We'd go to rehearsals and sit around and talk about really banal things.
-We'd do that until we couldn't talk about banal things any more, then we'd pick up our instruments and record into a little cassette player.
-We didn't talk about the music or the lyrics very much.
-We never analysed it."
+"Atrocity Exhibition" features a Synare drum synth put through a fuzz pedal.

+The fiction of J. G. Ballard was a significant influence on the lyrics, especially The Atrocity Exhibition – a collection of "condensed novels" published in 1970 – which shares its title with the opening track.

 Closer was recorded between 18 and 30 March 1980 at Britannia Row Studios in Islington, London.
 It was produced by Martin Hannett.
 His production has been highly praised, with Pitchfork describing it as "sepulchral."
-However, as with their debut album, both Hook and Sumner were unhappy with Hannett's work.
-Peter Hook later complained that the track "Atrocity Exhibition" was mixed on one of his days off, and when he heard the final product he was disappointed that the abrasiveness of his guitar part had been laden with effects and toned down.
+However, as with their debut album, both Sumner and bassist Peter Hook were unhappy with Hannett's work.
+Hook later complained that the track "Atrocity Exhibition" was mixed on one of his days off, and when he heard the final product he was disappointed that the abrasiveness of his guitar part had been laden with effects and toned down.
 He wrote; "I was like, head in hands, oh fucking hell, it's happening again.
 Unknown Pleasures number two ...
 Martin [Hannett] had melted the guitar with his Marshall Time Waster.
 Made it sound like somebody strangling a cat, and to my mind, absolutely killed the song.
 I was so annoyed with him and went in and gave him a piece of my mind but he just turned around and told me to fuck off."

-The 1970 collection of "condensed novels" The Atrocity Exhibition by J. G. Ballard was an influence on the album, and shares its title with the opening track.